syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 * If the MinimumRowHeight is less than the default row height then the default row height will be used.

 ## Assign resources to special time regions
-Special time region can be created based on the resources in the timeline day, timeline week, timeline workweek, and timeline month views.
+You can highlight a resource’s availability by creating special time regions in the timeline day, timeline week, and timeline workweek views.

 {% tabs %}
 {% highlight xaml tabtitle="MainWindow.xaml" %}